Ronald L. Meek: Life and career

-Meek was born in Wellington, New Zealand, where he attended school and entered Victoria University in the mid-1930s, initially to study law, and later economics.
+Ron Meek was born in 1917, in Wellington, New Zealand, where he attended school and entered Victoria University in the mid-1930s, initially to study law, and later commerce.
 There he became interested in the thought of Karl Marx, theatre and local left-wing politics.
-Some of his articles of that period in New Zealand journals like Spike, Salient and Tomorrow were written under pseudonyms.
-In 1939, he graduated with a Masters in Law, and was awarded a fellowship to Cambridge University.
-However, World War II intervened and his graduate studies at Cambridge were delayed for six years.
+After the worst years of the Great Depression, the First Labour Government of New Zealand had been elected in 1935, and there was a lot of interest in politics.